Here are six cicada projects and experiments you can try during the coming Brood XIX 13-year periodical cicada emergence in America.

 Wooden and plastic bug houses (“Bug Bungalows”, “Critter Cabins”, “Bug Jugs”, etc.) will suffice as temporary homes for cicadas.
 The classic jar with holes punched in the lid works too.
 Add a fresh branch for them to crawl on and drink fluids from (or at least try).
 Remember not to leave it in the sun so the cicadas inside don’t bake!

 Butterfly Pavilions are collapsible containers made of netting that you can use to gather cicadas, and provide them with a temporary home.
-People also use Fish Aquariums to keep cicadas in there homes for extended periods of time — add plenty of vegetation for the cicadas to crawl around on and some water for the cicadas to sip.
+People also use Fish Aquariums to keep cicadas in their homes for extended periods of time — add plenty of vegetation for the cicadas to crawl around on and some water for the cicadas to sip.

 Try this: get some flexible netting and wrap it around a branch on a tree, making sure not to leave any openings, then put your cicadas inside.
-Cicadas in this kind of enclosure will be more likely to sing and interact, because life trees are their natural habitat.
+Cicadas in this kind of enclosure will be more likely to sing and interact because life trees are their natural habitat.

 You can also try wrapping netting around a small, potted maple tree.